Nagla Buddh Singh, Shikohabad

-Nagla Buddh Singh is a village in Shikohabad tehsil, Firozabad district, Uttar Pradesh.
-This is a small village and belongs to dandiamai gramsabha.
+Nagla Buddh Singh is a small village in Shikohabad tehsil, Firozabad district, Uttar Pradesh.

 Location

+The village is located 1km south of Nizampur Garhuma.
 The nearest major city is Agra which is about 60 km from the village.
 The nearest railway station is Shikohabad Jn. which is about 2 km from the village.
 The nearest bus stop is Shikohabad bus stop which is 5 km from the city.

+Yamuna is the nearest major river, 12km to the south.